lain804/manual-syscall/README.md

-small application to perform a manual system call to NtQueryInformationProcess to check for a debugger
+small application to perform a manual hardcoded system call to NtQueryInformationProcess to check for a debugger